 Becoming a Patient

-Before heart transplant is recommended, patients receive a comprehensive evaluation by our Center for Advanced Heart Failure and Mechanical Cardiology Support.
+Before heart transplant is recommended, patients receive a comprehensive evaluation by our nationally recognized Advanced Heart Failure team at the WVU Heart and Vascular Institute.
 If transplant is a potential option, patients are paired with a transplant coordinator to serve as a partner during the evaluation process.
 They will continue to partner with you throughout the transplant process if transplant is recommended.

 During your half-day evaluation appointment, you and your loved ones will meet our transplant team, including a transplant cardiologist, transplant surgeon, transplant coordinator, pharmacist, dietitian, social worker, and financial coordinator.
 Together, we’ll evaluate your health and discuss other factors that can impact transplant surgery success.
 Your evaluation appointment will end with blood work and a list of testing that is necessary for the evaluation process.
 Our team is available to assist in coordinating the recommended tests.